openstack/diskimage-builder/README.md

 Image building tools for Openstack
 ==================================

-These tools are the components of TripleO (https://github.com/tripleo/incubator) umbrella project that do the plumbing involved in building disk images.
+These tools are the components of TripleO (https://github.com/openstack/tripleo-incubator) that are responsible for building disk images.

 This repository has the core functionality for building disk images, file system images and ramdisk images for use with OpenStack (both virtual and bare